lsst-dm/dm_dev_guide/services/software.rst

    First, make your tunneled connection to the destination host (as detailed above).

-   Then attach xpra to the submit host by also telling xpra to jump/tunnel through the login node:
+   Then attach xpra to the "interior" host by also telling xpra to jump/tunnel through the login node:

    .. code-block:: bash